-In Leon County Schools, twenty-two (22) public schools (twenty-one traditional schools and one charter school) qualify for Title I, Part A funding based on free or reduced lunch (F/RL) percentages, as determined by an Annual Economic Survey.
+In Leon County Schools, twenty-three (23) public schools (twenty-one traditional schools and two charter schools) qualify for Title I, Part A funding based on free or reduced lunch (F/RL) percentages, as determined by an Annual Economic Survey.
 Public schools with 75.01% or higher F/RL are eligible to receive Title I funding, as per the school district’s Title I plan.
 Supplemental services supported by Title I, Part A are provided for students in school-wide programs at Apalachee Elementary, Astoria Park Elementary, Bond Elementary, Chaires Elementary, Hartsfield Elementary, Oak Ridge Elementary, Pineview Elementary, Riley Elementary, Ruediger Elementary, Sabal Palm Elementary, Sealey Elementary, Springwood Elementary, Woodville K-8, Ft.
-Braden K-8, Fairview Middle School, Griffin Middle School, Nims Middle School, Second Chance, Success Academy, Godby High School and Rickards High School and at the Tallahassee School of Math and Science, a K-8 charter school.
+Braden K-8, Fairview Middle School, Griffin Middle School, Nims Middle School, Second Chance, Success Academy, Godby High School and Rickards High School and at the Tallahassee School of Math and Science and Governors Charter Academy.
 Public schools receiving Title I funds are required to develop, in collaboration with their school communities, the following plans:

 - Leon County Title I school plans are written by individual school sites and are directly correlated to the School Improvement Plan, and ESSA requirements.
 Schools in Leon County use Title I funds to support federal, state and local goals reflected in these school plans.
 Teachers, parents, administrators, students, and all stakeholders are involved in the development and implementation of each school's plan.